qaecology/blogdown-website/content/authors/Saras Windecker/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: #(please choose one from below and remove the others that aren't needed)
-- Affiliates
+- Affiliates and Alumni
 ---

 Dr. Saras Windecker is a quantitative ecologist with expertise in statistical modelling, data visualisation, and software development.
 She joins Telethon Kids Institute from the University of Melbourne where she did a PhD and worked for several years as a research fellow doing ecological modelling.
 Dr. Windecker’s ecological research has focused on predicting plant species’ distributions across space and time.
 She is also interested in spatial risk modelling for disease and public health, previously collaborating with the Doherty Institute, the Department of Health and Human Services, and Menzies Institute of Health.

-Dr. Windecker is actively involved in the open research community and interested in promoting reproducible research practices.
+Dr. Windecker is actively involved in the open research community and is interested in promoting reproducible research practices.
 She enjoys spending time outdoors, especially in wetland ecosystems such as the freshwater systems that were the focus of her PhD research.
 She is based in Brisbane.